 Charleston is one of America’s most historic cities, attracting thousands of tourists annually.
 Situated here are the College of Charleston, the Citadel, Charleston Southern University, the Medical University of South Carolina, and Trident Technical College.
 The climate is mild in winter, delightful in spring and fall, and hot in the summer.
 The population for the general Charleston area is nearly 760,000.

-Northside is an independent Christian school founded in 1975, providing academic training for Kindergarten (ages 2-5), Elementary (grades 1-6), Junior High (grades 7, 8) and High School (grades 9-12).
-The school enrolls over 270 students from over 50 area churches.
+Northside is an independent Christian school founded in 1975, providing academic training for Kindergarten (ages 2-5), Elementary (grades 1-5), Middle School (grades 6-8) and High School (grades 9-12).
+The school enrolls over 250 students from over 50 area churches.
 There are more than 25 faculty members and two administrators.
 Staff also includes office personnel, kitchen and child care workers, and a maintenance crew.

 The Mission of NCS is to provide Biblically-based academic, fine arts, and athletic instruction for families who support the goals of the school.
 Simply stated, it seeks to train and teach students to know, to love, and to serve the Lord Jesus Christ in His church.

 The South Carolina Association of Christian Schools accredits Northside.
 Teachers are also certified by SCACS or by the South Carolina State Department of Education.

 90 – 100 A Reporting: Quarterly and at mid-term

 80 – 89 B Year: 180 days Semester: 90 days Quarter: 45 days

 70 – 79 C Day: 8:00-3:05 (1-5), 8:00-3:15 (6-12)

 60 – 69 D High school class period: 45 minutes